johanbrandhorst/blog/content/post/gopherjs-client-grpc-server.md

 quirks but as long as I don't have to use Javascript I'm happy.

-Naturally, I want to be able to use Go and gRPC in the backend as well if I can, and with the use of the[gRPC HTTP Gateway](https://github.com/grpc-ecosystem/grpc-gateway) it becomes as simple as writing a normal gRPC service.
+Naturally, I want to be able to use Go and gRPC in the backend as well if I can, and with the use of the [gRPC HTTP Gateway](https://github.com/grpc-ecosystem/grpc-gateway) it becomes as simple as writing a normal gRPC service.

 So what are the steps required to get a GopherJS frontend client talking to a gRPC backend